House of Dakay in Ivana, Batanes

-The house of Dakay is probably the most visited house in Batanes.
-It is also the oldest house in Batanes which is being maintained by Lola Ida – one of the oldest women on the island.
-So many things have changed since the first time I visited her house (2004), I noticed that the wooden floor is dusty and the house is no longer well kept.
+The House of Dakay is probably the most visited in Batanes.
+It is also the oldest house in Batanes, which is being maintained by Lola Ida – one of the oldest women on the island.
+Many things have changed since the first time I visited her house (2004).
+I noticed that the wooden floor is dusty and the house is no longer well kept.

-For the benefit of the first time Batanes visitor like Gail, Marc, Nina and Karla, we asked Lola Ida some questions about the house and her experiences.
-Her answers were pretty much the same as the first time I heard it but it never gets boring.
+For the benefit of the first time Batanes visitors like Gail, Marc, Nina, and Karla, we asked Lola Ida some questions about the house and her experiences.
+Her answers were pretty much the same as the first time I heard it, but it never gets boring.

 Being the most photographed person in Batanes, she already knows what to do each time she welcomes tourists in her house.
 She poses beside the thick wooden door while sharing her stories with a humorous twist.

-Now that Lola Ida is weak, I hope someone can extend help to her considering her current condition and I think the local government should also extend their assistance in maintaining the house since its one of the island’s tourist attraction.
+Now that Lola Ida is weak, I hope someone can extend help to her considering her current condition.
+I think the local government should also extend their assistance in maintaining the house since its one of the island’s tourist attractions.

-During my last visit on her house last January 2005, I promised myself that I will give her something on my next visit so before leaving her house, I gave her my extra Muslim Scarf as a token.
+During my last visit to her house last January 2005, I promised myself that I will give her something on my next visit, so before leaving her house, I gave her my extra Muslim Scarf as a token.